stride3d/stride-docs/en/manual/game-studio/layout.md

 # Layout

 Game Studio consists of multiple panels, serving distinct functions.
 A lot of them react to changes made in others.
-When developing games with Game Studio, it's important to familiarize yourself with them.
+When developing games with **Game Studio**, it's important to familiarize yourself with them.

-Additionally, some assets may also have their own [dedicated editor](dedicated-editors/index.md).
-The most notable example of this are **scenes** and the [scene editor](dedicated-editors/scene-editor/index.md), which is where you will spent the majority of your time while working with Game Studio.
+Additionally, **some assets may also have their own [dedicated editor](dedicated-editors/index.md)**.
+The most notable example of this are **scenes** and the [Scene editor](dedicated-editors/scene-editor/index.md), which is where you will spent the majority of your time while working with Game Studio.

 ## Default layout

-The default layout contains all built-in panels, with some being hidden behind tabs.
+The default layout contains all built-in panels, with some being hidden behind [tabs](#tabs).

 ![](media/layout-default.webp)

 ## Changing the layout

-You can rearrange all panels in Game Studio by grabbing their titlebar or tab and dragging.
+You can rearrange all panels in Game Studio by **grabbing their titlebar or tab and dragging**.
 It works similarly to **Visual Studio**, where panels needs to be dragged onto one of the elements that appear in the middle in order to be docked.

 ![](media/layout-docking.webp)